syncfusion-content/windowsforms-docs/WindowsForms/Progress-Bar/FAQ/How-to-customize-the-appearance-of-ProgressBarAdv.md

 ---
 layout: post
 title: How to customize the appearance of ProgressBarAdv | Syncfusion
-description: how to customize the appearance of progressbaradv
+description: How to customize the appearance of progressbaradv in Syncfusion Essential Studio ProgressBarAdv control and more details.
 platform: WindowsForms
 control: Notification Package
 documentation: ug